SEASON-OPENING LOSS: Defending state champs hand Whitley County 40-8 setback

 Late in the quarter, senior Jumper linebacker Mikey Garland sacked Colonel quarterback Petrey Caden to allow Somerset to score before halftime.

-Carries by Sheron, and Smith took the ball inside the Whitley 5-yard line, and Sheron finished the drive with a 3-yard rushing touchdown to put his Jumpers ahead 21-0 at halftime.
+Carries by Sheron, and Smith took the ball inside the Whitley 5-yard line, and Sheron finished the drive with a three-yard rushing touchdown to put his Jumpers ahead 21-0 at halftime.

 After the break, Somerset worked the ball deep into Whitley territory with carries by Doan, Smith, Sheron, and sophomore Guy Bailey.
 Sheron hit Stevens in the endzone, but unfortunately, it was called back on an illegal receiver downfield call.